diegowholikesorange/zensole/README.md

 then I want to see all tickets that have an empty or no value for field F and I want to see all the fields of each ticket.

+### As a user I want to be able to search a user or organisations by any field value so that I can browse the Zen data.
+#### Acceptance Criteria
+* Given user/organization exist with value X for field F, where X is not empty, when I search for user/organization with value X for field F then I want to see all user/organization that have value X for field F and I want to see all the fields of each user/organization.
+* Given user/organization exist with empty or no value for field F, when I search for user/organization with empty value for field F then I want to see all user/organization that have an empty or no value for field F and I want to see all the fields of each user/organization.

 ### As a user I want to see the names of organisations and users with their IDs so that I know who the ID represents
 #### Acceptance Criteria
 * Given search criteria exist for tickets and users that return one or more matches